dreamportdev/Osdev-Notes/02_Architecture/04_GDT.md

 mov %ax, %ss
 ```

 Changing CS (code segment) is a little trickier, as it can't be written to directly, instead it requires a far jump.
-Or in this case, a far return which performs the same job, it just get its values from the stack instead of from immediate operands.
+Or in this case, a far return which performs the same job, it just gets its values from the stack instead of from immediate operands.

 ```x86asm
 reload_cs: